hashicorp/hcl/hcl/json/spec.md

-# zcl JSON Syntax Specification
+# HCL JSON Syntax Specification

-This is the specification for the JSON serialization for hcl. zcl is a system for defining configuration languages for applications.
-The zcl information model is designed to support multiple concrete syntaxes for configuration, and this JSON-based format complements [the native syntax](../zclsyntax/spec.md) by being easy to machine-generate, whereas the native syntax is oriented
+This is the specification for the JSON serialization for hcl.
+HCL is a system for defining configuration languages for applications.
+The HCL information model is designed to support multiple concrete syntaxes for configuration, and this JSON-based format complements [the native syntax](../zclsyntax/spec.md) by being easy to machine-generate, whereas the native syntax is oriented